![]() |

 Unlike most vegetable books, the crops are arranged by family so gardeners can do a better job of crop rotations by plant family to thwart some of the pest problems and renew the soil ecology between growing seasons.
 You my purchase it from University Press of FL, Amazon, or from your local bookstore.

 I wrote my third book "The Art of Maintaining a Florida Native Landscape" to help Floridians learn that an urban/suburban yard requires some care even if it is filled with native plants.
 I included detailed information on planting methods and techniques that will reduce the time and effort on maintenance.
 There are quite a few books on Florida's plants, but mine answers the question, "And then what?"
 50% of the royalties for this book goes directly to The Florida Native Plant Society.
-You my purchase it from University Press of FL, Amazon, or from your local bookstore.
+You may purchase it from University Press of FL, Amazon, or from your local bookstore.

 Green Gardening Matters,